sg3des/carrot/README.md

 ## WARNING!! this is just a concept

-Carrot is must be a database, relation nosql native database for **Go**, maybe it will be generic...
+Carrot is must be a database, relational nosql native database for **Go**, maybe it will be generic...

 Carrot is very very fast, faster than light!
 Seriously!